 About the Key Stage 1 Curriculum

 Throughout Key Stage 1, pupils will continue to develop a love of reading, through an effective balance of synthetic phonics, drama, speaking and listening tasks, guided reading and story telling.
+The phonics scheme used is based on “Letters & Sounds”.
 We know that pupils who can communicate orally and in writing, and who understand the value and pleasure of reading, are more likely to have happy, fulfilling academic and personal lives.

 With these skills, pupils will access a broad and balanced curriculum that includes:

 - Physical Education (PE)

 - PSHE (Personal Social Health and Economic education)

 - Philosophy Religion and Ethics

 We aim to enrich the curriculum with memorable learning experiences, including educational visits and outdoor learning opportunities.